SourceKettle/sourcekettle/README.md

-DevTrack is a multi-user project management and source code management tool.
+SourceKettle is a multi-user project management and source code management tool.

 The feature list includes:
 * Git repositories